php/pecl-database-ibm_db2/README.md

    pecl install ibm_db2
    ```

 2. Open the `php.ini` file in an editor of your choice.
-Edit the extension entry in the
+Edit the Dynamic Extensions entry in the
    `php.ini` file in the `<local_php_directory>/php/lib` directory to reference the PHP driver:

    ```ini